alunodoisgte/prep/admission/README.md

 ### [⏫ Primary Requirements for Enrollment](#)

+> ⛔ We have students as young as seven attending and learning
+> productively but **SkilStak™ is not a daycare.**

 1. Willing and able to read
 2. Willing and able to type 10 wpm (24 for Fundamentals)
 3. Willing and able to remember passwords and use email effectively